Author Guidelines

 The results are in the form of images, or data made by images/schemes/graphs/diagrams/similarities, the presentation also follows the existing rules; the title or name of the image is placed below the image, from the left, and is spaced 1 space (at least 12) from the image.
 If more than 1 line, between lines, is given a single space, or at least 12.
 For example, this can be seen in Figure 1 below.

 Figure 1.
-The Title or Caption of the Figure is written in TNR 11
+Title or caption of the figure is written in times new roman 11

 The discussion is focused on linking the data and the results of the analysis to the problems or objectives of the study and the broader theoretical context.
 Can also discussion is the answer to the question of why are facts found in the data?
 The discussion is written and attached to the data discussed.
 The discussion was tried not separately from the data discussed.